Updated: Jul 31

 Our brains contain cells called microglia.
 When activated by alcohol, these cells can cause inflammation and release proinflammatory cytokines.
 This chain of events can raise overall inflammation in the brain.

 Furthermore, drinking too much can cause our microbiomes to send inflammatory compounds to the brain.
-This can contribute to microglia activation as well.
+This can contribute to microglial activation as well.

 One reason why you might feel nauseous when hungover could be related to the neurotransmitter, dopamine.
 While a key player in the brain’s pleasure response, dopamine can also be a vomit trigger.
 And alcohol – you guessed it – releases dopamine.